Reem Alabali Radovan: Member of the German Parliament, 2021–present

-For the 2021 German federal election, Radovan was elected in the constituency of Schwerin – Ludwigslust-Parchim I – Nordwestmecklenburg I, defeating incumbent Dietrich Monstadt of the CDU.
+For the 2021 German federal election, Alabali Radovan was elected in the constituency of Schwerin – Ludwigslust-Parchim I – Nordwestmecklenburg I, defeating incumbent Dietrich Monstadt of the CDU.
 She won with the most first-past-the post votes in the election.

-Within her parliamentary group, Radovan belongs to the Parliamentary Left, a left-wing movement.
+Within her parliamentary group, Alabali Radovan belongs to the Parliamentary Left, a left-wing movement.

-On 8 December 2021, the Scholz cabinet appointed Radovan as Federal Commissioner for Migration, Refugees and Integration with the rank of a Minister of State in the Federal Chancellery.
+On 8 December 2021, the Scholz cabinet appointed Alabali Radovan as Federal Commissioner for Migration, Refugees and Integration with the rank of a Minister of State in the Federal Chancellery.
 From 23 February 2022, she additionally served as the Federal Government Commissioner for Anti-Racism, being the first commissioner to hold the post.
 In 2024, Radovan supported a bill ending a ban on dual-nationality to ease migration and naturalization efforts in Germany proposed by Scholz.

-Between April 13th and 14th 2024, Radovan was elected to the position of Deputy State Chairwoman of the SPD in Mecklenburg-Western Pomerania.
-Ahead of the 2025 German federal election, Radovan was unanimously nominated by the SPD for the candidacy.
+Between April 13th and 14th 2024, Alabali Radovan was elected to the position of Deputy State Chairwoman of the SPD in Mecklenburg-Western Pomerania.
+Ahead of the 2025 German federal election, Alabali Radovan was unanimously nominated by the SPD for the candidacy.
 She was the top candidate for the SPD on the party's state list in Mecklenburg-Vorpommern, narrowly being chosen over Frank Junge.

-In the negotiations to form a Grand Coalition between the Christian Democrats (CDU together with the Bavarian CSU) under the leadership of Friedrich Merz and the Social Democratic Party (SPD) following the 2025 German elections, Radovan was part of the SPD delegation in the working group on domestic policy, legal affairs, migration and integration, led by Günter Krings, Andrea Lindholz and Dirk Wiese.
+In the negotiations to form a Grand Coalition between the Christian Democrats (CDU together with the Bavarian CSU) under the leadership of Friedrich Merz and the Social Democratic Party (SPD) following the 2025 German elections, Alabali Radovan was part of the SPD delegation in the working group on domestic policy, legal affairs, migration and integration, led by Günter Krings, Andrea Lindholz and Dirk Wiese.

-In May 2025, Radovan was elected to the position of Federal Minister for Economic Cooperation and Development.
+In May 2025, Alabali Radovan was elected to the position of Federal Minister for Economic Cooperation and Development.
 She replaced SPD member Svenja Schulze when taking over the position.

 In July, she visited South Africa to discuss economic relations between them and Germany, as well as to attend the 2025 G20 Johannesburg summit.
 She has used her position to prioritize building alliances with the Global South to combat crises.